umbraco/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 In this example we'll create a basic contact form contain name, email and message field.

 ### Creating the view model
 First we're going to create the model for the contact form by adding a new class to the `/Models` folder.
-Lets's call it `ContactFormViewModel.cs`
+Let's call it `ContactFormViewModel.cs`

     using System;
     using System.Collections.Generic;